 Some other reasonable alternatives to discounting would be to look for ways to reduce or eliminate unnecessary components from your product.
 Make cuts without risking the customer’s satisfaction with your product.
 These cuts can make the deal possible while allowing you to stay true to your standard pricing.
 The last better alternative is just to say no!
 It empowers you (and your prospect) to find a better fit elsewhere and avoids an unprofitable exchange.

-Remember, you have two choices when attempting to equalize price and value—so choose to raise value over lowering your price.
+Remember, you have two choices when attempting to equalize price and value.
+Always choose to raise value over lowering your price.
 Your customer will “get what they paid for,” and you just made more money and avoided long-term issues!